50 Dumbest Things Tourists Have Ever Done

 The Roman Colosseum is one of Italy's greatest treasures.
 But this isn’t enough to earn it the respect of tourists, who have made it a habit to treat it like a bathroom stall.

-Several tourists have been arrested and fined for carving their name into the landmark’s stones and some have even tried to steal a brick from it and keep it as a souvenir.
-Again, don’t be this selfish and ruin something that is meant to be enjoyed by all mankind.
+Several tourists have been arrested and fined for carving their name onto the landmark’s stones and some have even tried to steal a brick from it and keep it as a souvenir.
+Again, don’t be this selfish and ruin something that is meant to be enjoyed by all of humanity.

 For the great majority of human history, Mount Everest remained a peak that was impossible to reach.
 As the highest mountain in the world, people have been trying to climb it ever since Sir Edmund Hillary did so in 1953.